 Overall, the Kyambura Gorge is a must-visit destination for anyone traveling to Uganda and Queen Elizabeth National Park.
 It offers a unique and unforgettable experience of trekking through dense forests in search of chimpanzees and other wildlife species, as well as breathtaking views of the surrounding savannah vegetation.
 Visitors can also expect to learn more about the region’s rich biodiversity and conservation efforts.

-Kyambura Gorge, located on the eastern side of Queen Elizabeth National Park, offers an incredible chimpanzee tracking experience despite the current reports indicating only sixteen habituated chimpanzees remaining in the valley.
+Kyambura Gorge offers an incredible chimpanzee tracking experience despite the current reports indicating only sixteen habituated chimpanzees remaining in the valley.
 Although chimpanzee tracking can also be done in other places like Kalinzu Game reserve, Kibale Forest National Park, and Budongo Game Reserve, Kyambura Gorge remains a must-visit destination that offers more than just a chimpanzee experience.
 With the option to do a game safari in Queen Elizabeth National Park after the trek, Kyambura Gorge provides a unique and diverse experience for visitors.